bodkan/admixr-workshop/demo.md

 difficult (for me) and frustrating.
 Everybody has a different preference and its good to keep this in mind.

+### Estimating ancestry in multiple samples at once

 Let’s be even more ambitions and perform this test on all present-day individuals in our data set.